-PA Server Monitor is composed of two parts: a graphical user interface that called the Console, and a background process called the Central Monitoring Service.
-You see the Console when you launch PA Server Monitor from the desktop.
+PA File Sight is composed of two parts: a graphical user interface called the Console, and a background process called the Monitoring Service (or Central Monitoring Service).
+You see the Console when you launch PA File Sight from the desktop.
 The Central Monitoring Service is invisible and has no user interface of its own.

-The Central Monitoring Service is the part of the product that performs the monitoring of the local network.
-It is the hub that Remote Consoles and Satellite Monitoring Services connect to.
+The Central Monitoring Service is the part of the product that performs the monitoring of the file activity on the local computer.
 The service is set up to run automatically when Windows starts.
 The Console does not need to be running in order for monitoring to take place.

 The Satellite Monitoring Service (or just Satellite for short) is an optional additional monitoring engine.
-It can run monitors just like the Central Monitoring Service.
-Satellites are typically installed where the Central Monitoring Service doesn't have access (on the other side of a firewall in a corporate environment, or at a remote location across the Internet.
+It can run monitors on additional computers just like the Central Monitoring Service.
+If you want central monitoring, configuration and reporting for many servers, Satellites are typically installed on additional servers and they are then pointed back to the Central Monitoring Service.

-NOTE: The Satellite Monitoring Service is only available in Ultra product editions.
+NOTE: The Satellite Monitoring Service is only available in the Ultra product edition.

-PA Server Monitor is based on the concepts of Groups, Computers, Monitors, Actions and Reports.
+PA File Sight is based on the concepts of Groups, Computers, Monitors, Actions and Reports.
 These run on the Central Monitoring Service and/or a Satellite Monitoring Service.

 Group status reports show the overall status of computers within the group.

-Server status reports are generated automatically and show the overall status of the server/device.
+Server status reports are generated automatically and show the status of the monitors on the server.

 An Action is run in response to monitor findings.
 Examples of Actions are sending e-mail, execution of a script, or writing text to a log file.